dannyboy849/Full_YOLOv11_Tutorial/README.md

 # Done!
 Congratulations, and good luck!

 # Bird_Project_Daniel
-This is also my repository where I upload all of my files mainly as a backup, but also to be easily accessible for anyone who wants to work on it/borrow my data.
-If there is anything missing or needs clarification, please feel free to reach out to me here, or preferably at dvargas88@ou.edu.
+This is also my repository where I upload all of my experimental results.
+I will mainly use this as a backup for my files, but also as a free dataset for anyone who wants to work with my datasets.
+If there is anything missing or that needs clarification, please feel free to reach out to me at dvargas88@ou.edu.
 Hope this helps!!

-# Results
+# Summary Results
-As of now, our best results for Camera 1 are 54% precison and 23.4% accurate in IoU.
-This, of course, is without the aid of semantic segmentation which is likely to boost the accuracy to ~70% or higher.
+For YOLOv5, our results of Camera 1 was 54% precison and 23.4% accurate in IoU (mAP-95)

-Our best results for Camera 3 are 64% precison and 27.3% accurate in IoU (mAP-50-95)
+For the results of Camera 3, our accuracy was 64% and 27.3% accurate in IoU (mAP-95)

-Will be testing on Yolov11 soon - working on complicated installation.
+I will be testing on YOLOv11 soon - working on complicated installation.

 - Complicated installation completed!
-We now have an accuracy using simultaneous tracking-and-classification of 71.4%!
+We now have an accuracy using simultaneous tracking-and-classification of 71.4% for both camera angles!
 BUT, our tracking-THEN-classification acheived 87.5% accuracy!
 Hooray for StackExchange!